Roman Cyprus: Nea Paphos (New Paphos)

-The two houses that have been excavated, the House of Theseus and the House of Dionysus, are both large and luxurious houses, another sign that indicates that Paphos was a very wealthy city.
+Two houses have been excavated; the House of Theseus and the House of Dionysus, both are large and luxurious, another sign that indicates that Paphos was a very wealthy city.
 The former of the two, the House of Theseus, was a public building that probably belonged to the Roman governor of Cyprus.
 It was named after a mosaic of Theseus killing a Minotaur that was found in the house and dates to the fourth century.
 The house is located a short distance from the northwest harbor.
 The main entrance is to the east and the principal room is in the south wing, along with the baths.
 Most of the mosaics have been badly damaged and excavations of the house are ongoing.

-The House of Dionysus, on the other hand, was a private house, probably belonging to a very wealthy citizen.
+The House of Dionysus, was a private house, probably belonging to a very wealthy citizen.
 It was given the name because of the frequent appearance of the god on the mosaic floors and dates to the latter half of the second century.
-On top of the mosaics in the principle rooms, the walls were also decorated with beautiful designs.
+On top of the mosaics in the principal rooms, the walls were also decorated with beautiful designs.
 The bedroom and bathrooms lie in the east wing of the house, whereas the kitchen and workshops lie to the west.
-Facing the bedrooms to the south is a fish pond "equipped with niches around its bottom in order to serve as a refuge for the fish in hot weather."
+Facing the bedrooms to the south is a fishpond "equipped with niches around its bottom in order to serve as a refuge for the fish in hot weather."
 Excavations of the house began in 1962.

-Hellenistic cemeteries for Palaiaphos are found at the south and southwest areas of the city; cemeteries of geometric, archaic, and classical periods found North, East, Southeast of Palaiaphos.
+Hellenistic cemeteries for Palaiaphos are found at the south and southwest areas of the city; cemeteries of geometric, archaic, and classical periods are found north, east, and southeast of Palaiaphos.
 The "Tombs of the Kings" can be found at the northernmost end of the northern necropolis of Paphos.
 The tombs themselves are not "royal" but "owe their name to their impressive character."
 They date back to the third century BC, but some of the tombs were used in the Early Christian period.

 The city suffered severely from earthquakes in the fourth century AD.
 It was around this time, in 346, that the capital was transferred back to Salamis.
 Cyprus continued to grow and enjoy several prosperities in the 400s and 500s, but Paphos was already in ruins by this point.